Free Durable Power of Attorney Forms | U.S States (Word, PDF)

 Select the financial powers

 Once the form is downloaded, the principal will have to select the powers of attorney they wish to give in the event of incapacitation.
-Spouses are most commonly given financial power of attorney over personal and business bank accounts; however, if the principal has a partners, they can make multiple powers of attorney forms and authorize items related to the business reserving the personal financial decisions to the spouse.
+Spouses are most commonly given financial power of attorney over personal and business bank accounts; however, if the principal has a partner, they can make multiple powers of attorney forms and authorize items related to the business reserving the personal financial decisions to the spouse.

 Effective immediately or upon disability